redorlik/SWE2018/readme.txt

 Hello SWE2018

-This is the repository used in the course
+This is the repository used in the cours

+e